gpjt/jobsboard/README.md

-# WebGL Jobs website #
+# A jobs website #

-This is a simple job-posting website written for Django.
+This is a simple job-posting website writtencwi using Django and Bootstrap.
 It's made public under an MIT License.

 ## Configuration ##